oaripay/ebsi-core-services/README.md

 When creating a new release, run `yarn changeset version`, open a PR, and merge it.

-For details on changesets please see [this excellent evaluation](https://ec.europa.eu/digital-building-blocks/tracker/browse/EBSIINT-4611).

 ## Auditing the dependencies

 Using [audit-ci](https://github.com/IBM/audit-ci) (this is the one we run during CI):